Do you wanna get funky with Drive Records?

 10. The J.B.’s – Just Wanna Make You Dance

 “Just wanna make you dance, forget about romance, cause you can make love when the party’s over.”
-This funky cut by the James Brown band is co-written by James Brown, produced by James Brown, and a hard stop journey through a world of cool where every beat drops on the 1, and life is nothing but fun.
+This funky cut by the James Brown band is co-written by James Brown, produced by James Brown, and is a hard stop journey through a world of cool where every beat drops on the 1, and life is nothing but fun.

 9. The Ocean Liners – Foxy Funk

 This record is produced by Noel “King Sporty” Williams, who not only wrote “Buffalo Soldier” for Bob Marley in a smoky upstairs studio at Henry Stone’s T.K.
 Productions, but was also a master arranger and performer in his own right.
 Here he is at work with no less than the Ocean Liners, the original backing for KC & The Sunshine Band.
-This epic record has more replay value than a Kim Kardashian Vine video.
+This epic record has more replay value than a six second Kim Kardashian video.

 8. Rocky Mizell and The Sugar Rock Band – Take It Easy Babe

 Is this Jethro Tull, Cat Stevens?
 No, it’s Rocky Mizell, heir to the Liberty City record dealing empire of the famous Mizell family.
 In the 70’s he recorded a flurry of underground gems for Drive Records.
-This one in particular has Mizell singing like a proto-1980’s Michael Jackson with a jazzy soft rock backing that could score any romantic comedy.
+This one in particular has Mizell singing like a 1980’s Michael Jackson with a jazzy soft rock backing that could score any romantic comedy.

 7. Gypsy Lane – Boogie Woogie Woman